-+ "Violence, Empathy, and Altruism: Evidence from the Ivoirian Refugee Crisis in Liberia" (with Alexandra Hartman). pdf
++ "Violence, Empathy, and Altruism: Evidence from the Ivoirian Refugee Crisis in Liberia" (with Alexandra Hartman).
+Revise and resubmit at British Journal of Political Science. pdf

 + Building Trust in a Reformed Security Sector: Evidence from a Field Experiment with the Liberian National Police (with Robert Blair and Sabrina Karim)